-Because rapid, convenient, and selective methods for HIV detection are urgently needed, herein, a simple label-free and enzyme-free strategy was constructed for sensitive fluorescent detection of HIV DNA using the fluorescent intercalating dye thioflavin T (THT) as the detection signal output.
+Because rapid, convenient, and selective methods for HIV detection are urgently needed, herein, a simple label-free and enzyme-free strategy is constructed for sensitive fluorescence detection of HIV DNA using the fluorescent intercalating dye thioflavin T (THT) as the detection signal source.
 This strategy utilizes a hairpin DNA sequence (H1) and two assistant strands.
-H1 is wisely designed with G-quadruplex sequence in the stem.
-Target DNA, when present in solution, it will hybridize with H1 to form H1/target duplexes and release the G-quadruplexes.
+H1 is wisely designed with a G-quadruplex sequence in the stem.
+Target DNA, when present in solution, will hybridize with H1 to form H1/target duplexes and release the G-quadruplexes.
 Additionally, the assistant probes hybridize with the unfolded H1 to form a stable DNA double strand, resulting in the displacement of the target to participate in another similar reaction cycle.
-Consequently, many G-quadruplex structures are generated, leading to a significantly amplified fluorescent signal of THT.
-The linear range is from 0.1 nM to 50.0 nM with a detection limit of 13 pM.
+Consequently, many G-quadruplex structures are generated, leading to a significantly amplified fluorescence signal of THT.
+The linear range is from 0.1 nM to 50.0 nM with a limit of detection of 13 pM.
 Results can be achieved within 40 min, because the cyclic amplification involves only one DNA hairpin and two auxiliary chains.
-Furthermore, this platform exhibited good selectivity with one base mismatched or other DNA sequences.
+Furthermore, this platform exhibited good selectivity with one base mismatch or other DNA sequences.
 This strategy could be used as a simple, sensitive, and selective tool to detect other DNA biomarkers.